 Testing PCB Assemblies

-Columbia Tech, a sister company to DCI Engineering Services, and part of the Coghlin family of companies, is the ideal location to assemble prototypes needed to test the newly developed PCBA.
-Based on the documentation generated by DCI, Columbia Tech will build the boards in an IPC compliant, J-STD-001 environment and provide an agreed upon quantity of PCBA to DCI for test and evaluation.
+Columbia Tech is the ideal location to assemble prototypes needed to test the newly developed PCBA.
+Based on the documentation generated by the Product Development and Prototyping arm, Columbia Tech will build the boards in an IPC compliant, J-STD-001 environment and provide an agreed upon quantity of PCBA for test and evaluation.
 If any iteration of the PCBA is required as a result of testing, it is typically done at this time and may lead to additional prototypes for further testing or just minor changes to documentation.
-The combination of DCI Engineering Services and Columbia Tech together form a full service value proposition to our customers not available when using a separate design firm and PCBA manufacturer.
+Columbia Tech is a full service value proposition to our customers not available when using a separate design firm and PCBA manufacturer.
 The completed design can then be built in production volumes by Columbia Tech immediately after the development is complete which increases efficiency and enables faster time to market.